 During this time is the UK Open in March.
 This tournament is often referred to as the ‘FA Cup of Darts’ due to the fact that it abolishes seedings and any player can be drawn against each other.
 It contains 160 players, including the top 128 from the PDC Order of Merit, and adopts a legs format with the number rising throughout the tournament.

 In April, the WDF World Championships will take place (resheduled from January in 2022).
 It replaces the now permanently cancelled BDO World Darts Championship which ran from 1986 to 2019.

 The legs-based World Matchplay takes place in July, featuring the top 16 players on the PDC Order of Merit and the next 16 highest ranked on the Pro Tour Order of Merit.
 The sets-based World Grand Prix in October features the same player line-up, but contains a notable rule that competitors are required to both open and finish on a double.

 The Grand Slam of Darts in November combines players from the PDC and BDO, who are divided into eight groups of four with the top two from each progressing into a knock-out bracket.
-It is legs-based, and started with the best of nine in the group stage before increasing until the best of 31 in the final in 2019.
+It is legs-based, and started with the best of nine in the group stage before increasing until the best of 31 in the final.